 If we think of grief as an expression of our love, we remember that grief is one powerful facet of the human experience, inextricably woven with growth, play, pleasure and joy.
 Rage might arise too.
 If grief is an expression of love, then rage is an expressed need for a boundary.
 So let us come together and stoke the sacred fire of our longing, belonging, grief, rage, repressed resentment, hope, fear, and so much more.

-Dancing the Landscape Week Workshop with Frieda Kipar Bay and Dana Iova-Koga – REGISTER NOW!
+Dancing the Landscape with Frieda Kipar Bay and Dana Iova-Koga – New Dates – May 26th – 29th!
+REGISTER NOW!

 To be alive is to be in constant, reciprocal relationship with our environment.
 We shape and are shaped; we move and are moved by our landscapes.